 Finland honours equality work around the world

 In tandem with the equality campaign, Finland’s embassies around the world are selecting local individuals and groups for official recognition.
 The goal is to thank them for promoting equality and inclusivity in various sectors of society.
 Among the first 16 recipients of the recognition are individuals and groups from Singapore, Croatia, Namibia, Norway, Indonesia and Japan.
 They are active in a range of fields, including education, minority rights and gender equality.
-The full list of the first recipients and more info about why they were selected are available on the campaign website.
+The full list of the first recipients and more info about why they were selected are available on the campaign website(Link to another website.).

 “Equality is one of the great strengths of Finnish society and Finnish culture,” says Laura Kamras of the Ministry for Foreign Affairs of Finland.
 “It is so important to us that we would like to bring everyone into the conversation.”

 “Finland is not a perfect society, of course, and maintaining and improving equality requires continuous work.
 Nor is a language ever perfect; despite its use of a gender-neutral pronoun, the Finnish language still contains words and expressions that carry gendered meanings.
 Our campaign seeks to emphasize the significance of equality and its power to shape society.
 Promoting equality is a high priority in Finland’s foreign policy.”